 Discussions of talent management frequently overlook the perspectives of high-potential talent.
-Management often doesn’t take the time to consider the view from inside the leadership pipeline, missing the chance to better understand what the organization’s top talent says it needs.
+Management often misses the chance to better understand what the organization’s top talent says it needs.

-But employees and managers who are inside the leadership pipeline do not operate solely as a stream of talent to be funneled and directed by the organization.
+But employees and managers who are inside the leadership pipeline don’t operate solely as a stream of talent to be funneled and directed by the organization.
 They bring their perspectives and experiences to the process, too.
-CCL’s research team factored in the views of high-potential managers to obtain a deeper knowledge of talent management.
-Here are the 3 big takeaways:

 1. Career Pathing & Support

-Most people surveyed believe their organization could increase their engagement and commitment by providing a clear career path that identifies the next steps in terms of development, experience, and movement.
-A yearly development plan may not be enough to increase the engagement and commitment of your high potentials without a clear career path and progression.
+High potentials are more committed and engaged when they have a clear career path.
+The most frequently mentioned way to increase commitment and engagement among all high potentials is to help them identify a career path.
+High potentials want to have a picture of where they are going and to understand next steps in terms of development, experience, and movement.
+A yearly development plan may not be enough to increase the engagement and commitment of your high-potential talent without a clear career path and progression.

 2. Greater Authority

 When a high potential is provided a special assignment, it likely means their level of responsibility has increased.
 Special assignments are described as high-profile work, participation on a task force team, as well as role rotations.
 While it may seem that organizations just reward their high-potential talent with more work, the assignments are often viewed by the recipients as opportunities, not burdens.

 As high potentials receive greater responsibility, they are also looking for greater authority to make decisions that have a significant impact on the organization.
 High potentials are often given more visibility and access to senior managers than other employees.
 This visibility translates into greater recognition across the organization.
 They’re also included more often in senior meetings and have their opinions sought after more frequently, which increases their engagement and commitment to the organization.